Which homotopy algebras come from transfer?: Summary of results

 Suppose that $(A,d,\bfmu) = (A,d,\mu_2,\mu_3,\ldots)$ is an $A_\infty$-algebra, $(A',d')$ a chain complex, and $f_1 : (A,d) \to (A',d')$ a chain map which is a chain homotopy equivalence.
 Then it is well known (see Sec.\ \ref{sec:trans}) that there exists a transferred $A_\infty$-structure

 on $(A',d')$ and a lift of $f_1$ to a weak $A_\infty$-morphism $\bff = (f_1,f_2,f_3,\ldots) \maps (A,d,\bfmu) \to (A',d',\bfnu)$.
 Now suppose that

 is another $A_\infty$-structure on $(A',d')$.
-For the purposes of exposition, let us begin with an approximation to Sullivan's question. \begin{question} In the situation above, is the $A_\infty$-structure $\bfmu' =\{\mu'_2,\mu'_3,\ldots \}$ on the complex $(A',d')$ a transferred structure? \end{question}
+For the purposes of exposition, let us begin with an approximation to Sullivan's question. \begin{question} In the situation above, is the $A_\infty$-structure $\bfmu' =\{\mu'_2,\mu'_3,\ldots \}$ on the complex $(A',d')$ equivalent to a transferred structure? \end{question}

-We need to specify what precisely the verb ``is'' and the adjective ``transferred'' means in the above sentence.
+We need to specify what precisely ``is equivalent'' and the adjective ``transferred'' mean in the above sentence.
 Let us start with the former one; transferred structures will be treated in the next section.
-First, by ``is'', we could mean that there exists a weak $A_\infty$-morphism
+First, by ``is equivalent'', we could mean that there exists a weak $A_\infty$-morphism

 such that one of the following cases is satisfied: Other relationships are possible.
-Recall that a weak $A_\infty$-morphism such as $\bfphi$ in \eqref{eq:is} above is a {\bf quasi-isomorphism} if $\phi_{1}$ is a quasi-isomorphism of chain complexes.
-We say $(A',d', \bfnu)$ and $(A',d',\bfmu')$ are {\bf weakly equivalent} if they are connected by a zig-zag of quasi-isomorphisms.
+Recall that a weak $A_\infty$-morphism such as $\bfphi$ in \eqref{eq:is} above is an {\bf $A_\infty$-quasi-isomorphism}, or {\bf $A_\infty$-quism} for short, if $\phi_{1}$ is a quasi-isomorphism of chain complexes.
+We say $(A',d', \bfnu)$ and $(A',d',\bfmu')$ are {\bf weakly equivalent} or, depending on the context, that they have the same {\bf homotopy type} if they are connected by a zig-zag of $A_\infty$-quisms.
 Then ``is'' in Question \ref{Q1} could also mean: